 Each type of bedding has its advantages and disadvantages that need to be taken into consideration when you choose which type to go for.
-If your horse is has an allergy or respiratory problem then how dusty the bedding it will be you main concern but if your horse is an older horse then the comfort of the bedding becomes more of a priority.
+If your horse has an allergy or respiratory problem then how dusty the bedding it will be your main concern but if your horse is an older horse then the comfort of the bedding becomes more of a priority.

 Is it going to be comfortable?

 Keep in mind that your horse may be spending quite a bit of time in his stable or stall so making sure the bedding is comfortable is important.
-Also make sure that once your horse has urinated on the bedding it still gives enough cushioning to keep it comfortable.
+Also, make sure that once your horse has urinated on the bedding it still gives enough cushioning to keep it comfortable.

 How dusty is the horse bedding?

 While nobody wants dusty bedding this is much more of an issue with horses who suffer from any sort of respiratory condition.
 A 2014 study found that if you use straw bedding then both you and your horse are exposed to around 17 times more dust than if you used wood shavings for bedding.
 While this sounds like a lot its not really an issue if neither of you has a respiratory issue.
 If dust is an issue for you then kiln-dried wood shavings are almost 100% dust-free.

 It’s one thing to buy bedding but you also need to consider where and how you’re coming to store what you’re not using.
 Are you able to store a lot of bedding or do you only have a limited amount of space?
 The storage area you have will also determine the amount of bedding you can purchase at any one time.
 Often the more you buy the cheaper it becomes but do make sure you can store it and safely protect it from the elements.

 It’s also worth noting that in an ideal world you should try to avoid storing bedding too close to stables.
 While tightly packed bales aren’t combustible they are flammable so you, if possible, you want to store then as far away from horses as possible.

 What do I do with the manure after?